lukud/raccoon-/README.md

 ### Known bugs and To-Dos:
 - Number of jobs in cluster submission may not be smaller then number of scaffolds in the assembly
 - Neither number of jobs nor number scaffolds may be one
+- Deal with multiple lanes at once, so there's no need cor concatenation
 - Needs to be able to parse various lanes/readfiles in same protocol
 - Need to organize all output of each stage in folders (it's rather messy right now)
 - Organize module structure and separate from driver